Hands-on with Simogo's Beat Sneak Bandit for iPhone and iPad

 Beat Sneak Bandit, Simogo’s third game, continues the Scandinavian developer’s upwards trajectory.
 From the early preview code we’ve played, this could be the first essential iOS title of 2012.

 Even in its unfinished form, Bandit is an incredibly polished, smart, and fun game that expertly blends elements of rhythm-action and stealth to make something refreshingly new.
+Watch out!